DrobeoAdmin/DrobeoAI/replit.md

 ## Overview

-This is a full-stack wardrobe management application built with React, TypeScript, Express.js, and PostgreSQL.
+Drobeo is a full-stack wardrobe management application built with React, TypeScript, Express.js, and PostgreSQL.
 The app helps users organize their clothing items, create outfits, plan their wardrobe calendar, and receive AI-powered styling suggestions.
 It features a modern UI built with shadcn/ui components and Tailwind CSS, with AI integration for outfit generation and clothing analysis.

 ## System Architecture